Track mileage automatically

 July 11, 2024 - 5 min read

-How to do your taxes as a Doordash driver in Canada
+How to do your taxes as a DoorDash driver in Canada

-As a Doordash delivery driver (Dasher), you must report your annual income to the CRA, and file tax returns every year.
+As a DoorDash delivery driver (Dasher), you must report your annual income to the CRA, and file tax returns every year.
 You’re considered an independent contractor and can save on your taxes by claiming deductions and tax credits on your business-related expenses.

 Tax deductions for Dashers